 Is there research to support your theory?

 Research on how students learn through making connections, having real life experiences, and creating -absolutely.
-That is what differentiation and brain-based research is all about.
+That is what constructivism, constructionism, differentiation and brain-based research is all about.
 Feel free to contact us and we can give you additional examples of successes and similar schools operating around the country and around the world.

 Or consider what you remember from school or something that you may have learned.
-I can almost certainly guess that you did not recall sitting at a desk, a worksheet, or a test with no meaning.
-I will venture a guess that you recalled something that you experienced.
+We can almost certainly guess that you did not recall sitting at a desk, a worksheet, or a test with no meaning.
+We will venture a guess that you recalled something that you experienced.
 Perhaps a trip, an experience, or something that you did for yourself -even if you did make a mistake and learned from it in the process, or even something that involved another caring human.

 How do we know if our child will be on grade level?